sarahogden2017/Covid-vCues/README.md

 # COVID vCues Dataset

 This is a dataset research project developed to assist Professor Ankur Chattopadhyay's COVID vCues research by creating a multi-modal dataset containing images sourced from reliable and unreliable sources on COVID-19.
-This dataset will be used to train multiple AI models: reliable vs unreliable images, identify memes, identify ads, and more TBD.
+This dataset will be used to train multiple AI models: reliable vs unreliable images, and identify memes, ads, claims, fact-checks, or logos.

 ## To-Do
 - [X] Scrape CoAID (Sarah)